Why a Wiener Crawl is the most American thing you can do this holiday season

 Dancing link to link

-Shouts of “Nice Wiener,” hot dog high fives, and photo-ops with the random passersby began to feed the growing idea that this Wiener Crawl was more than a bunch of older guys walking around in wiener suits stuffing their fat faces with encased meat and alcohol.
+Shouts of “Nice Wiener”, hot dog high fives, and photo-ops with the random passersby began to feed the growing idea that this Wiener Crawl was more than a bunch of older guys walking around in wiener suits stuffing their fat faces with encased meat and alcohol.
 Chris “Boston“ DiMatta from The Rec Room was so inspired by the crawl he ran home, got his suit, and showed up at the AMS stop in full wiener regalia.
 Watching him walk into AMS was like watching the Bee Girl from Blind Melon’s “No Rain” when she found her fellow bee people.
 It was touching.

 click to enlarge